Nukesor/comfy-table/README.md

 }
 ```
 Create a table with UTF8 styling, that automatically wraps content to maintain a given table width.
-If the table width isn't explicitely set, the terminal size will be used, this is executed in a terminal.
+If the table width isn't explicitely set, the terminal size will be used, if this is executed in a terminal.

 ```text,ignore
 ┌────────────┬────────────┬────────────┐